Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: Conclusion and Outlook

-In conclusion, our work lays a solid groundwork for future investigations into black hole information recovery utilizing quantum computers.
-By enhancing methods for measuring entanglement entropy in noisy quantum devices, we demonstrate that current quantum computers are well-positioned to tackle some of the most profound challenges in physics.
+In conclusion, we illustrate that current quantum computers are on the right path to tackle significant challenges in physics.
 Our work opens avenues for further studies into more sophisticated models of black hole evaporation and the eventual development of large-scale, error-corrected quantum simulations of black hole physics.
-This research showcases the potential of quantum information science to elucidate the complexities of black hole information dynamics, bringing us closer to a comprehensive understanding of quantum gravity.
+We have seen that near-term quantum computers can simulate the scrambling dynamics of a black hole by implementing random unitary operations.
+However, in the future, fault-tolerant quantum computers will be capable of going even further by simulating and verifying proposals such as the non-isometric holographic model of black holes~\cite{Akers:2022qdl, Kim:2022pfp}, a model that connects the interior of a black hole to its exterior and is suggested as a potential resolution to the black hole information paradox.
+This research showcases the potential of quantum computers to elucidate the complexities of black hole information dynamics and bring us closer to a comprehensive understanding of quantum gravity in the future.